Psychological Operations in Afghanistan

 !
 Aid is being dropped by plane at a very high altitude using large parachutes.
 These parachutes slow their descent.
 Despite the parachutes, the bundles will still fall very fast.
 These bundles will drift and shift directions due to wind.
 These bundles may appear small, but they are in fact very large and heavy.
 Do not stand directly below them.
 Let the bundles land and settle before you approach them.
 If you follow these instructions you will not be injured.
 The bundles are filled with food, water, and medical supplies.
 The bundles will not contain any military related supplies or equipment.
 These have been given to you by the Afghanistan United Statesin an effort to show our support for the fair people of .
 The Afghanistan United Statesdoes not want you, the innocent people of , to suffer for the deeds of Al Qaida and its leader Osama bin laden.
 That is why the Afghanistan has prepared and delivered these aid bundles.
 United States

 On November 2, the Pentagon announced that they had dropped a new aerial propaganda leaflet.
 The oversized leaflet depicted three photographs of the face of Taliban leader Mullah Mohammed Omar targeted by the crosshairs of a gun scope at the far right.
 The Mullah had earlier forbidden any photographs of himself.
 To the left of the photographs were three photographs of the license plate of one of Omar's vehicles, again covered by the crosshairs.
 This second photo was probably taken during an earlier operation when an American Predator unmanned surveillance aircraft fitted with two "Hellfire" anti-tank missiles had targeted the car but allegedly was not allowed to fire due to a rules of engagement dispute.
-This turned out to be a rumor.
 General Tommy Franks later stated that he had full authority to fire but was unable to get the car in a clear field of fire where there would be no collateral damage.
 To the left of the leaflet are three pairs of eyes alternated with the text "We are watching!"
 The leaflet is identical on both sides except for the text, which is in Pashto or Dari.
 The Pentagon announced that 16 million leaflets have been produced and would be dropped in batches at intervals.

 Humanitarian Aid Packet and BLU 97 Cluster Bomb